10. Principal Component Analysis (PCA)¶

 is a row vector, sorepmat(mu, m, 1)

-makes a matrix with rows, each holding one copy of themu
+makes a matrix withrows, each holding one copy of the

 vector.
 This allows use of element-wise subtraction of the mean from each column.